MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-linq-with-the-debugger-objects.md

 ...
 ```

-To see which processes have a large number of threads, order the list by thread count using OrderByDescending.
+To see which processes have a large number of threads, order the list by thread count using *OrderByDescending*.

 ```dbgcmd
 0: kd> dx -r2 @$cursession.Processes.Select(p => new {Name = p.Name, ThreadCount = p.Threads.Count()}).OrderByDescending(p => p.ThreadCount)